YashGupta033/python-sdk-docs2/docs/websockets/connecting_websocket.md

-Follow the below steps to connect to establish a connection with websocket.
+Follow the below steps to establish a connection with websocket.

 First import the pacefinwebsocket library
 ```python